charles-owen/resizer-cl/README.md

 The `grabSize` option determines how many pixels from the bottom of the element comprise the grab area that can be grabbed by the mouse.

+The 'resize' option determines which dimensions are subject to resizing.
+The options are 'vertical', 'horizontal', and 'both'.

 ## License